vixeyfox/Such-is-Life/README.md

 Spring 2024 and Fall 2025               <br>
 <br>
-My Spring 2024 art asset contributions were the Human NPC sprites available here in the GitHub repository belonging to the lead project owner, Gabe Dellario. https://github.com/gaberdell/RCOSLife2.0GameProject/tree/vixey_branch/Such%20Life/Assets/Sprite/NPC%201 and also stored in my own Such-is-Life repository.
+My Spring 2024 art asset contributions were the Human NPC sprites available here in the GitHub repository belonging to the lead project owner, Gabe Dellario https://github.com/gaberdell/RCOSLife2.0GameProject/tree/vixey_branch/Such%20Life/Assets/Sprite/NPC%201 and also stored in my own Such-is-Life repository.
 I created 32 unique sprites (4 walkcycle poses in 8 directions) for each of 6 human Non-Player Characters